SpGerg/DotaHeroes/README.md

 # DotaHeroes
 Transferring characters from Dota to SCP SL.
 [Fun plugin]

- In development!
+All info in wiki.